ShadowDuke/OW_Traits-Plus/README.md

 - Most of the "gain" trait texts are yet to be translated - they will be added shortly

-- it is planned to add more traits in the foreseeable future
+- It is planned to add more traits in the foreseeable future (already working on the next ones)

 - Partial german translation included